bixb922/crank-organ/doc-software/README.md

 * Make MicroPython itself smaller, disabling unnecessary modules, to get more space for ROMFS.
 * Make memory footprint smaller delaying the loading of modules for web pages until needed (new module pinoutweb.py).
 * Add show/hide control for setlist and lyrics on play page, good for very long setlists to avoid scrolling down.
-* Add "Barrel mode" to play page and move "tempo follows crank" up in the page.
-Allow changes to barrel mode during playback.
+* Add "Repeats requested" to play page and move "tempo follows crank" up in the page.
+Replace "barrel mode" configuration option with "repeat requested" option on Performance page.
+Make touchpad increment "repeat requested" when crank is stopped.
+(I.E. "barrel mode" is now per tune, not global).
+* Drop pairing notes in compress_midi.py utility.
+The crank organ software already does this, it's redundant.

+## Changes in from June 1 to June 7, 2026
+* Enable rotary encoder driver to set tempo again
+* Allow to use either a pushbutton switch or a touch pad to start a tune.
+New option to select technology in Pinout page.
+* Fix initialization of log to make restart message appear just after reboot as it should.

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.